 Q11) How is it possible to identify situations related to performance bottlenecks?

-Ans: Through the process of monitoring application that to against the stress and load conditions, bottlenecks can be identified.
+Ans: Through the process of monitoring applications that go against the stress and load conditions, bottlenecks can be identified.
 Also, there is the requirement of load runner.
-Load runner is required since various kinds of monitors are provided by it like that of the monitor of the web resource, firewall monitor, runtime monitor, database server and network delay.
+Load runner is required since various kinds of monitors are provided by it like that of the monitor of the web resource, firewall monitor, runtime monitor, database server, and network delay.

 Q12) List the activities which are performed during performance testing?